hugsy/proxenet/README.md

 ### The best of both world ?

 Some people might miss the beautiful interface some other GUI-friendly proxies provide.
-So be it !
-Plug `proxenet` as a relay behind your favorite `Burp`, `Zap`, `Proxystrike`, `abrupt`, etc. and enjoy the show !
+So be it!
+Plug `proxenet` as a relay behind your favorite `Burp`, `Zap`, `Proxystrike`, `abrupt`, etc. and enjoy the show!

 ## Write-Your-Own-Plugins

-It is a fact that writing extension for `Burps` is a pain, and other tools only provides plugins (when they do) in the language they were written in.
+It is a fact that writing extension for `Burps` is a pain, and other tools only provide plugins (when they do) in the language they were written in.
 So the basic core idea behind `proxenet` is to allow pentesters to **easily** interact with their HTTP requests/responses in their favorite high-level language.